 The Department of Religious Studies at the University of Colorado Boulder combines the intimacy of a classic liberal arts education, the rigor of a strong graduate program, and a climate of engagement fostered by a research-dedicated faculty who bring teaching to life with diverse experiences and unique perspectives.
-Our faculty is interdisciplinary, international, and experimental.
+Our faculty is interdisciplinarily and internationally engaged.

-Our research specializations range from the ancient past to the contemporary moment, from Tibet and India, to medieval and modern Europe, to the Americas and Polynesia.
+Our research specializations range from the ancient past to the contemporary moment, from Tibet and India, to the ancient Near East, to the medieval and early modern Mediterranean, to the Americas.
 Beyond and across our areas of specialization, we are committed to making the study of religion accessible and relevant to public life.

 We strive to chart connections between our scholarship and the always-unfolding dynamics of contemporary social and political issues.
 Religion, as we understand it, can never be adequately viewed from the sole vantage of scholarly ground.
 Nor can it be taken at face value.
 Interpretation, analysis, and other acts of imagination are demanded in this enterprise.
 This is our niche.